-Visit the New York Bronx Zoo and you can Symbolically adopt a sloth, fennec fox, snow leopard, or a penguin for a full year for a loved one or for yourself.
+Visit the New York Bronx Zoo and you can Symbolically adopt an adorable sloth, fennec fox, snow leopard, or a penguin for a full year for a loved one or for yourself.

 The Bronx Zoo is committed to the care and conservation of these amazing animals.
 Your donation may include:

 - A sloth plush animal